The Wandering Earth 2: Box office

 The Wandering Earth 2 was a massive commercial success in China.
 The film earned close to US$70 million on its opening day on January 22 in China, followed by US$55 million on its second day.
 In total, it made US$187 million in its first three days In just 8 days, the film had earned over US$378 million with US$31.3 million coming from IMAX shows.
 The film earned US$56.4 million on its first weekend and passed the US$500 million mark on its sixteenth day.
 It held on the top spot for a second weekend after earning US$24.5 million.

 Critical response

 On Douban, the movie received a user rating of 8.3/10 based on 1.2 million reviews.

-Based on the Douban review, 'The Wandering Earth II is commended for its cutting-edge visual effects and ambitious world-building, reflecting significant progress in the Chinese science fiction genre.
-The reviewer notes that while the film excels in its technical achievements, its dense and multi-layered plot may be challenging for viewers to follow, leading to potential narrative confusion.
-Despite these concerns, the film is recognized as a landmark in Chinese cinema, pushing the boundaries of visual storytelling and large-scale production.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 7 critics, indicating "mixed or average" reviews.